All posts

 Learn how Salesforce’s Einstein Trust Layer ensures AI security compliance with data masking, zero data retention, and auditability.

-When the Chinese AI startup DeepSeek overtook ChatGPT on the Apple App Store, it made global headlines.
+In early 2025, when the Chinese AI startup DeepSeek overtook ChatGPT on the Apple App Store, it made global headlines.
 The company’s R1 model matches OpenAI’s o1 in capability, runs locally, and is open source, all without a subscription fee.

 While this democratization of AI is exciting, it also highlights a deeper issue that’s often overlooked: AI security compliance.
 As organizations rush to adopt generative AI tools, the pressure to balance innovation with data protection, governance, and transparency is growing rapidly.